CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 The JSON output allows processing by machines.

-!!! note
+!!! tip
     It is possible to submit multiple CVEs in one prompt for each batch entry i.e. similar to what is done when using the Chat interface.

-    * But this is not done in this example; each batch request contains a single CVE only (per the [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/overview) example)
+    * This is what is done here.
+10 CVE CWE assignments are sent per batch (though the [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/overview) example contains 1 entry only)

 The prompt consists of these parts: